Yue-Chen-YC/Yue-Chen-YC.github.io/resources.md

 [Download Montreal Forced Aligner Tutorial (PDF)]({{ "/file/Montreal-Forced-Aligner.pdf" | relative_url }})

-This PDF provides a step-by-step guide to installing MFA with Miniconda, setting up a dedicated environment, installing MFA, downloading acoustic models and pronunciation dictionaries (e.g., `english_us_arpa`, `mandarin_mfa`), and running alignment commands from the terminal with concrete path examples and sample output.
+This PDF provides a step-by-step guide to installing MFA with Miniconda, setting up a dedicated environment, installing MFA, downloading acoustic models and pronunciation dictionaries (e.g., english_us_arpa, mandarin_mfa), and running alignment commands from the terminal with concrete path examples and sample output.
+It is adapted from materials I developed for a project testing Whisper-based automatic transcription of naturalistic speech production.

 ---